Giovani Lo Celso: Loan to Villarreal

 On 31 January 2022, Lo Celso joined La Liga club Villarreal on loan until the end of the 2021–22 season.
 On 14 August 2022, he rejoined Villarreal on loan for the 2022–23 season.
 In November 2022, Lo Celso suffered a hamstring injury, which was successfully operated by surgeon Lasse Lempainen in Turku, Finland.

 Return to Tottenham

 On 26 November 2023, Lo Celso made his first Premier League start for Tottenham in over two years, scoring Tottenham's only goal in a 2–1 defeat to Aston Villa.
 In the following game, Lo Celso scored his second goal of the 2023–24 season in a 3–3 draw against Manchester City.

 Return to Real Betis

-On 30 August 2024, before the transfer window closed, Lo Celso departed Tottenham Hotspur and returned back to Real Betis, signing a four-year deal.
+On 30 August 2024, before the transfer window closed, Lo Celso departed Tottenham Hotspur and returned to Real Betis, signing a four-year deal.
 He made his first notable impact after his return on 18 September 2024, scoring twice in a 2–1 league victory against Getafe, including a penalty and a deflected strike.